scg-unibe-ch/ese2019-team5/docs/Biweekly Report 3.md

 This enabled code re-use from "old" EventServicePage.
 But then we realised that there was even a second benefit we did not think of: Backend returns an Array of EventServices anyways.

+Some problems arose when trying to access an array of objects that is nested in a json, that is being sent from backend to frontend.
+As of now this is still unsolved and we're contemplating sending the array of EventServices in a seperate Http request.

+Another thing that was hard to track down, was the faulty information that was delivered via the edit profile function in the userprofile.
+The source of the errors were then found to be misspelled statements in the userprofile html and the assignement of two seperate inputs to a single variable.

+On the brightside though manual testing is a whole lot easier with the database on an external server where all members of the team can read and write to.